lewisbar/Piano-View/README.md

   This delegate will receive the played note as a String, for example C4, D#3 etc.
   See the AudioEngine class in my project for a placeholder example.
   Again, to actually hear sound, you need to take that String and generate the corresponding note yourself.
-4. In your ViewController in viewDidLoad, create a PianoController(withPianoView: PianoView, delegate: PianoDelegate), handing it the PianoView which you created the outlet for, and an instance of the class you created that adapts the PianoDelegate protocol.
-See the ViewController in my project for a working example.
+4. In your ViewController class in viewDidLoad, create a PianoController(withPianoView: PianoView, delegate: PianoDelegate), handing it the PianoView which you created the outlet for, and an instance of the class you created that adapts the PianoDelegate protocol.
+See the ViewController class in my project for a working example.

 C. Behind the scenes:
 The KeysView tells the PianoController when a key is pressed or released, slided upon or slided away from.
 And, of course, which key it was.
 This should also work for several keys pressed simultanously.